Denton, Texas: 2020 census

-Along with much of the Dallas–Fort Worth metroplex, Denton has grown rapidly since the beginning of the 21st century, becoming the seventh-fastest growing city in the U.S. with a population over 100,000 between 2010 and 2011.
+There were 58,085 housing units, of which 6.9% were vacant.
+The homeowner vacancy rate was 1.6% and the rental vacancy rate was 8.3%.

+96.3% of residents lived in urban areas, while 3.7% lived in rural areas.

 The median income for a household was $60,018 in 2020.
 The per capita income was $29,109.
 About 15.7% of the population were below the poverty line.
 Denton fares above the national average with 90.4% of the population high school graduated or higher and 38.9% with a bachelor's degree or higher.
-According to the 2020 United States census, there were 139,869 people, 47,777 households, and 28,430 families residing in the city.

 Denton's population made it the 197th largest city in the United States and the 20th largest in Texas per the 2020 census.

 The United States Census Bureau defines an urban area of northern Dallas-area suburbs that are separated from the Dallas–Fort Worth urban area, with Denton and Lewisville as the principal cities: the Denton–Lewisville, TX urban area had a population of 429,461 as of the 2020 census, ranked 96th in the United States.